-Even if your relationship with the ISP is running smoothly, make sure that your paperwork is in order.
+Even if your relationship with the provider is running smoothly, make sure that your paperwork is in order.
 Billing inaccuracies will be easier to resolve if your bills and statements are organised, and stored somewhere safe.

 3) Keep things ordered

 Make sure bills and other correspondence between you and your supplier are stored chronologically, so that it's easy to find a specific document or email if you need it.

 If you get into a financial dispute, such as billing mistakes, you can use bank statements to add credibility to your claims.

 Keep a log that details each call that you make to your provider.
 Make a note of who you spoke to, the date and time of the call, and how long it lasted in case you want to claim back call costs.